- Activision is reportedly testing multiple new mobile games.

 Activision is reportedly exploring multiple mobile games, and going by the names, they all look very ambitious.
 However, things have not started nicely for them, as the advertisements that have been showcased have already left fans skeptical about the upcoming titles.

-None of the games officially exist yet but advertisements are in full flow
+None of the games officially exist yet, but advertisements are in full flow

-So, the heart of the matter is that Activision is testing several potential new games, including Guitar Hero Mobile, Hexen Reborn, and Crash Bandicoot Brawl, to name a couple of them.
+So, the heart of the matter is that Activision is validating several potential new games, including Guitar Hero Mobile, Hexen Reborn, and Crash Bandicoot Brawl, to name a couple of them.
 While the hype is something we can’t shrug off, the overall vibe is disrupted by one aspect: AI-generated ads.

 A recent AI-generated advertisement for Call of Duty: Zombie Defender surfaced on Instagram, leading you to a Geeklab page, which has currently been taken down.
 But there was another catch here: these games don’t exist yet.